3 Recommendations for an All-In-One Sales and Marketing Platform

-- Full integration to, for example, Outlook so you don't have to log in to HubSpot
+- Full integration to tools such as Outlook so you don't have to log in to HubSpot

-The list could be much longer.
-It is a platform where you can start out with the most basic licences and then scale it up.
-But it is a platform for companies with ambitions to scale up within a clear time frame.
+And the list goes on...
+With HubSpot you get a platform where you can start out with the most basic licence and then scale up as and when you need.
+That said, it is a platform for companies with ambitions to scale up within 2-3 years.

 Act-On & Microsoft Dynamics/Salesforce

 Act-On is not a complete solution in itself.
-It’s a good offer for those who already run Microsoft Dynamics, but lack a layer of automation for marketing.
-There is also integration to Salesforce if you want to use Act-On as an alternative to Pardot, which is Salesforce's marketing automation team for their CRM (primarily a B2B tool).
+It’s a good solution for those already running Microsoft Dynamics, but require a layer of automation for marketing.
+If you are a Salesforce user, there is an integration to Act-On as well, in case you want an alternative to Pardot – the marketing automation tool developed for Salesforce (primarily a B2B tool).

 - Landing pages, e-mail templates and forms